-MANUAL ZOOM: Click 'Manual Zoom' on the toolbar, as you can see below:

-Manual zooming is also available from the menu 'View/Zoom/Manual Zoom'.
+Manual Zoom: Click 'Manual Zoom' on the toolbar or by following the menu 'View/Zoom/Manual Zoom'.
 The manual zoom is slightly different in 1D to that in 2D NMR spectra where you may select spectral spectral limits for both dimensions.